 - treat the breast area with angled fields that skim across the chest, just catching the breast area

-- place the back edges of the 2 fields as close to the breast area as possible
+- place the back edges of the two fields as close to the breast area as possible

 - use special blocks in the opening of the machine to avoid radiation to normal tissue